NextronSystems/thor-util-manual/usage/upgrade-and-updates.rst

 Update Locations
 ----------------

-When using the full version of THOR, the following servers are used as update mirrors and should be accessible via HTTPS:
+When using the full version of THOR, the following update mirrors must be accessible via HTTPS:

 .. code:: none